CSE151A-Project/151A-project/README.md

    3. I didn't the result of 3rd-degree polynomial regression model after runing it for 1 hour.

-   To potentially improve the performance of your regression model, several strategies can be considered:
+   To potentially improve the performance of our regression model, several strategies can be considered:

       1. Cross-validation: Consider techniques like k-fold cross-validation or leave-one-out cross-validation.